Tavlor/Firefly-III-Docker-Backup-Restore/README.md

 	```sh
 	VOL_PREFIX="finance_"
 	```
+### When Backing Up
+- Close out of firefly III, but don't worry about stoping its containers.
 - Configure notifications: Edit `notification ()` and `errornotification ()` for your system.
 Make sure that lines for other OS's are commented out.
+### When Restoring
+- stop your Firefly containers
+- Remove any existing (corrupt/empty) Firefly volumes before running (**be careful if testing!** You **CANNOT** get volumes back!
+Consider copying your `docker-compose.yml` to a temporary folder, and using that prefix.)
 ## Running
 The only argument is the backup directory:
 ```sh